Skip to main content

 Casts and splints provide limb support after a fracture or surgery.
 They may also be used to stretch the muscles in a limb.
 The cast or splint keeps the arm or leg in the proper position and prevents or reduces movement.

-Cast Care
+Cast and Splint Care

-Keep the cast dry.
+Keep the cast or splint clean

-Keep the cast clean.
+Keep the cast or splint intact

 Skin Care